News & Events

-The latest BDA meeting was held on 10 June 2022.
-As usual, the new participants were introduced and welcomed.
+The new participants were introduced and welcomed.
 Next, Thomas Knight from the Auvergne-Rhône-Alpes Energy Environment Agency presented TerriSTORY®, an online tool for territorial planning.
 Following, Ulrich Filippi Oberegger, Senior Researcher in the Energy Efficient Buildings group of Eurac Research, and Abel Muñoz Alcaraz from NTT Data informed the BDA participants about the the latest updates about the BuiltHub project (Dynamic EU building stock knowledge hub).

 Do you want to participate in the next meetings?
 Join the BDA!